The Real Cost of Pornography

 What is the real cost of pornography?
 John Piper explained in a small talk recorded at our recent 2015 Conference for Pastors here in Minneapolis.
 Here’s what he said.

-The decisive issue is whether they believe the stakes are high enough and sure enough, if they are sure the friend will die a gruesome death, they will have self-control.
-If they are sure enough and that is real money in there and it is really tax-free and it isn’t stolen goods, they will have self-control.
+The decisive issue is whether they believe the stakes are high enough and sure enough: If they are sure the friend will die a gruesome death, they will have self-control.
+If they are sure enough that the money in there is real and it is really tax-free and it isn’t stolen goods, they will have self-control.